Royal Enfield: Bullet

 The Royal Enfield Bullet has the longest unchanged production run of any motorcycle, having remained continuously in production since 1948.
 The Bullet marque is even older and has passed 75 years of continuous production.
 The Royal Enfield and Bullet names were derived from the British company which had been a subcontractor to the Royal Small Arms Factory in Enfield, London.

 It has been long associated with the Police and Armed forces in India and owning one is considered a privilege by most Indians and continues to remain ever popular in India.
 Although the Bullet 500 was discontinued due to poor sales, The Next Generation Bullet 350 was launched on September 1, 2023.
 It has a retro style and is priced at ₹1.74 lakh (US$2,090) in India.
 In January 2024 Royal Enfield Bullet 350 was launched in two new colors- Military Silver Black and Military Silver Red.

+Bullet 650 Unveiling at EICMA 2025

+Royal Enfield unveiled the Bullet 650 at EICMA 2025, featuring a 648cc parallel-twin engine producing 46 bhp at 7,250 rpm and 52.3 Nm torque at 5,650 rpm.
+The Bullet 650 will be sold from 2026 onwards in two colour options: Cannon Black and Battleship Blue.
+European and North American markets will be limited to the Cannon Black variant.